KageJittai/lets-trade-5e/README.md

 # Lets Trade 5e
 A Foundry VTT module which allows you to send and receive items from other players.

-This module was created during the Decemeber 2020 Hackathone.
+This module was created during the December 2020 Hackathone.

 ## Features